-The Christmas period has arrived, which means not only decorations but also seasonal plants.
-This is the time of year when there are a lot of attractive holiday plants to pick from, whether you buy them from a flower shop or grow them yourself as friends and relatives exchange holiday cactus.
+The Christmas period has arrived, which means decorations and seasonal plants.
+This is the time of year when there are a lot of attractive holiday plants to pick from, whether you buy them from a flower shop or grow them yourself as friends and relatives exchange holiday cacti.

 But how can you tell whether you have a Thanksgiving, Easter, or Christmas cactus?
-You’ll need to know which plant you have to care for your Christmas cactus properly.
+You’ll need to know correctly which plant to care for your Christmas cactus.
 Unfortunately, such plants are frequently mistaken because of their striking resemblance.
 So, we’ll discuss the characteristics of each plant here so that you won’t have any difficulty later.

 What is Christmas Cactus?

 Schlumbergera bridgesii is the scientific term for the Christmas cactus.
 This plant survives for a long time, and many people propagate the stems to pass the plant on to future generations.
-The flowers of the Christmas Cactus hang down from late November to early February.
+The Christmas Cactus flowers hang from late November to early February.
 Usually, the color of the flowers is white or red, but they can also be yellow.

 The symmetrical blooms are uniformly spaced along the flower tubes, and the anthers are purple-brown.
 Because these plants slide down, they’re finest in a hanging basket.
 In addition, this cactus requires very little water; it’s best to keep the soil damp while the plant grows.

 How to Take Care of Your Christmas Cactus?